ariel055132/Notes/AWS/DnsCachingPerformanceOptimization.md

 1. Headers can be used to control the cache
    * *Cache-Control max-age=(seconds)* : Specifies how long CloudFront should wait before fetching the object again from the origin server
    * *Expires* : Specify an expiration date and time

+## Architecture Patterns
+1. An elastic Load Balancer must be resolvable using a company's public domain name.
+A route 53 hosted zone exists.
+   * Create an **Alias** record that records the domain name to the ELB.
+2. A website runs across *two AWS regions*.
+All traffic goes to one region and *should be redirected only if the website is unavailable*.
+   * Create a **failover routing policy** in AWS Route 53 and configure health checks on the primary
+3. Websites run in several countries and distribution rights require *restricting access to content based on the geographic source of the distribution*.
+   * Use AWS Route 53 **geolocation routing policy** and restrict distributions based on geographic location.
+4. A CloudFront distribution has multiple S3 Origins.
+Requests should be served from different origins based on file type being requested. **(Question)**
+   * Modify the CloudFront behavior and configure a path pattern.
+5. Content is accessed using an application and CloudFront distribution.
+Need to control access to multiple files on the distribution **(Question)**
+   * Configure signed cookies and update the application
+6. Application runs behind an Application Load Balancer in multiple Regions.
+Need to intelligently route traffic based on latency and availability.
+   * Create an AWS Global Accelerator and add the ALBs.

 ## Reference
 1. http://dns-learning.twnic.net.tw/bind/intro6.html (DNS Introduction)